cudanlab/cudanlab.github.io/content/conference.md

 – *material aspects*, including artworks, architecture, texts, images, sound, film, digital media, databases, and other forms of tangible cultural heritage;
 – *conceptual aspects*, including cultural practices, rituals, theories, policies, data models, narratives, imagined communities, and other forms of intangible cultural heritage;
 – *social aspects*, including human behaviour, human mobility, social networks and social media;
-– temporal aspects, from slow historical processes to turbulence in today's economy of attention;
+– *temporal aspects*, from slow historical processes to turbulence in today's economy of attention;
 – *spatial aspects* of cultural geography, historical topography, and urban dynamics;
 – *event aspects*, which combine the above aspects in cultural co-production, event series, tourism, etc.;
 – *network aspects* of socio-cultural interaction, including the inherent ecology of complex networks as documented in the structure and dynamics of large cultural knowledge graphs or blockchains associated with the crypto-art-market, for example.

 ## Conference program

-The CUDAN 2023 conference programme (December 14-16, 2023) will include six **keynotes** covering the spectrum of relevant disciplines, a **lightning talk session** in the plenary, **parallel sessions**, and a **poster section** running throughout the whole conference in the coffee and lunch area that is collocated the plenum.
+The CUDAN 2023 conference programme (December 14-16, 2023) will include six **keynotes** covering the spectrum of relevant disciplines, a **lightning talk session** in the plenary, **parallel sessions**, and a **poster section** running throughout the whole conference in the coffee and lunch area that is collocated with the plenum.
 The conference will close with a best poster and best paper award ceremony.

 The pre-conference day (December 13, 2023) will feature **introductory workshops** by CUDAN senior fellows, covering aspects of cultural data analysis and visualization using Python, R, and Tableau.